yoctoproject/poky/documentation/dev-manual/devtool.rst

--  The environment in which Make runs is set up with various standard variables for compilation (e.g. :term:`CC`, :term:`CXX`, and so forth) in a similar manner to the environment set up by the SDK's environment setup script.
+-  The environment in which Make runs is set up with various standard variables for compilation (e.g. :term:`CC`, :term:`CXX`, and so forth) in a similar manner to the environment set up by an :ref:`SDK
+   <overview-manual/concepts:Application Development SDK>`'s environment
+   setup script.
 One easy way to see these variables is to run the ``devtool build`` command on the recipe and then look in ``oe-logs/run.do_compile``.
 Towards the top of this file, there is